pureux/avengers-skillsusa/README.md

 For each battle, display the results, including:

+* Each team name
-* Each team member with their name, power level, and team name
+* Each combatant with their name and power level, and indicate which team they are on
-* The total power level for each team
+* The total power level of the selected combatants for each team
 * Which team won the battle (or if it was a tie)

 Allow the user to enter the number of battles to have the Avengers fight.
 Default to 5 battles.

-Avengers must be unique within each battle, but can be reused in other battles (you can’t have a team of 2+ Black Panthers in a battle, but Black Panther could be randomly included in each battle).
+Avengers must be unique within each battle, but can be reused in other battles (example: you can’t have a team of 2+ Black Panthers in a battle, but Black Panther could be randomly included in each battle).

-Output the results of each of the battles, including the list of combatants, their power level, and their team, indicating each team’s score and which team was the winner (Team Stark or Team Cap).
+Output the results of each of the battles, including the list of combatants, their power level, and their team, indicating each team’s score and which team was the winner (*Team Stark*, *Team Cap*, or a tie).

 Determine which team won the most battles, or if it was a tie, and display the results as the winner of the Civil War.